List of Space Shuttle landing sites: Transoceanic abort landing sites

-RAF Fairford was the only Transoceanic Abort Landing site for NASA's Space Shuttle in the UK.
+RAF Fairford was the only transoceanic abort landing site for NASA's Space Shuttle in the UK.
 As well as having a sufficiently long runway for a Shuttle landing (the runway is 3 km long), Fairford also had NASA-trained fire and medical crews stationed on the base.

-East Coast Abort Landing Sites
+East Coast abort landing sites

-In certain launch abort situations where the mission profile supports a trajectory for such a landing, runways on the East Coast of the United States and Canada could have been used for an East Coast Abort Landing (ECAL) situation.
-The following sites could have been used for an ECAL: Miami International Airport, Miami, Florida; Plattsburgh International Airport, Plattsburgh, New York, Francis S. Gabreski Airport, Westhampton Beach, New York; Atlantic City International Airport, New Jersey; Myrtle Beach International Airport, Myrtle Beach, South Carolina; Wilmington International Airport, North Carolina Marine Corps Air Station Cherry Point, North Carolina; Naval Air Station Oceana, Virginia; Dover Air Force Base, Delaware; Bangor International Airport, Maine; Westover Air Reserve Base, Massachusetts; Bradley International Airport, Connecticut; Otis Air National Guard Base, Massachusetts; Pease Air National Guard Base, Portsmouth, New Hampshire; Halifax Stanfield International Airport, Enfield, Nova Scotia; Stephenville International Airport, Stephenville, Newfoundland; CFB Goose Bay, Labrador; Gander International Airport, Gander, Newfoundland, St. John's International Airport, St. Johns, Newfoundland;
+In certain launch abort situations where the mission profile supports a trajectory for such a landing, runways on the East Coast of the United States and Canada could have been used for an East Coast abort landing (ECAL) situation.
+The following sites could have been used for an ECAL:

-Loring Air Force Base, Limestone, Maine.
-Griffiss International Airport Rome, NY U.S.A.

 Vandenberg Air Force Base

 Space Shuttle missions to be launched from Vandenberg Air Force Base in California were planned to conclude with a landing at Runway 12/30 at the site.
 The runway was lengthened to support shuttle landings.
-The first landing at Vandenberg was planned for mission STS-62-A, which was scheduled for launch in July 1986, but canceled in the wake of the STS-51-L accident.
+The first landing at Vandenberg was planned for mission STS-62-A, which was scheduled for launch in July 1986, but cancelled in the wake of the STS-51-L accident.
 No space shuttle operations or landings ever occurred at the site.

 Other sites

-The joint use civilian/military Lincoln Airport/Lincoln Air National Guard Base in Lincoln, Nebraska, USA was designated as an alternate landing site for its 12,900 ft (3,932 m) long main runway.
+The joint use civilian/military Lincoln Airport/Lincoln Air National Guard Base in Lincoln, Nebraska was designated as an alternate landing site for its 12,900 ft (3,932 m) long main runway.
 Including 1000 ft over-runs on each end, the runway totaled almost 15,000 ft in length.
 The site also had low air traffic, both commercial and military.
 No space shuttle landing ever occurred there.

 Amílcar Cabral International Airport on the island of Sal, Cape Verde, was another designated emergency landing site.
 Runway 01/19 at Amílcar Cabral International Airport is 10,735 ft long and is paved.
 No Space Shuttle landing occurred here either.

 Also Gran Canaria Airport was used as a back-up site.

+The French Istres-Le Tubé Air Base was also another designated site.